Board Members

 Dr. Cindy Buckmaster Cindy Buckmaster, PhD, CMAR, RLATG

-Dr. Buckmaster is a passionate advocate for animal welfare, biomedical progress, and public outreach.
-She is an engaging and dynamic speaker, and has educated audiences throughout the world about the highly trained Laboratory Animal Science professionals who dedicate their lives to caring work with research animals – and about the myriad ways humans and animals benefit from this work.
+Cindy Buckmaster is a passionate advocate for animal welfare, biomedical progress, and public outreach.
+She is an engaging and dynamic speaker, educating audiences throughout the world and is frequently interviewed for her knowledge of basic research with animals and laboratory animal care.
 Dr. Buckmaster completed her doctoral degree in Neurobiology and Behavior at SUNY Stony Brook.
-She serves on the boards of several research advocacy and professional organizations, including the American Association of Laboratory Animal Science, Americans for Medical Progress, and the Texas Society for Biomedical Research.
-She hosts the GetReal podcast and writes a monthly public outreach column in the journal Lab Animal.
-Dr. Buckmaster is committed to educating the public on the distinction between animal welfare and animal rights and believes, wholeheartedly, that animals and people cannot survive without each other: she will draw her final breath defending the human-animal bond.
+She serves on the boards of the American Association of Laboratory Animal Science, Americans for Medical Progress and the Texas Society for Biomedical Research.
+She hosts the GetReal podcast and is committed to educating the public on the distinction between animal welfare and animal rights.
+She believes that animals and people cannot survive without each other and she will draw her final breath defending the human-animal bond.

 Caren Cowan